 Get a handful of sticky rice in your hand and make a well by poking it with your finger.
 Add the prepared 'vegan' tuna filling and avocado chopped into small chunks.

 Wrap and press the rice around the filling until a rice ball comes together.
 Then, shape it into a triangle.

-Next, cut the remaining 1 unit nori sheet into rectangles and use them to wrap the base of the onigiri.
+Next, cut the remaining 1 nori sheet into rectangles and use them to wrap the base of the onigiri.
 This way, you won't touch the sticky rice when holding one of these rice balls in your hands.

 Finally, coat the sides of the onigiri in sesame seeds.
 You can use white or black sesame seeds, or a combination of them as we did in this recipe.

 For a spicy 'tuna' filling, try adding chilli flakes to the chickpeas stuffing.